cloudfoundry/service-fabrik-boshrelease/README.md

 #### Integrating a new docker service
 There are couple steps one will have to follow to integrate a new docker service.
 Following are the steps to be followed.

-1. Create the catalog.yml file for your service which has details of the service catalog.
+1. Create a Catalog file for your service which has details of the service catalog.
 We have provided an example of a Redis service catalog file redis.yml.erb under services folder.

 1. Now, if you want to add this service, edit templates/service_definitions.yml and add the following line.
     ```